-cling at its best.
-If pursued, anaerobic digestion will make our manure recycling even more impactful because the methane is Good manure management is essential for minimizing GHG emiscaptured while manure is converted into digestate.
-Digestate is sions, biodiversity loss, nutrient runoff and pollution.
-Hog manure an even better form of fertilizer than raw manure, as a result of contains valuable macro and micro nutrients that promote soil the reduction of odour and pathogen loads and the improved health, so we manage the manure in outdoor lagoons until we nutrient profile. can deliver it to local farms for use as organic fertilizer.
+Good manure management is essential for minimizing GHG emissions, biodiversity loss, nutrient runoff and pollution.
+Hog manure contains valuable macro and micro nutrients that promote soil health, so we manage the manure in outdoor lagoons until we can deliver it to local farms for use as organic fertilizer.
 In 2023, Maple Leaf's owned and leased hog barns recycled 1,234,100 metric tonnes of manure from storage lagoons by incorporation it onto nearby farmers' fields as organic fertilizer.